p4lang/p4c/README.md

 ## Using the debugger

-To enable the debugger, make sure that you added `-DBMDEBUG_ON` to the `CPPFLAGS` when running `./configure`, or that you passed the `--enable-debugger` flag to `configure`.
+To enable the debugger, make sure that you passed the `--enable-debugger` flag to `configure`.
 You will also need to use the `--debugger` command line flag when starting the switch.

 Use [tools/p4dbg.py](tools/p4dbg.py) as follows when the switch is running to attach the debugger to the switch: